Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: The Dwarf Galaxy Population

-As was shown in the satellite luminosity functions of Figure~\ref{fig:lf}, Sandra hosts many more satellites and nearby galaxies than Elena, in approximate proportion to the higher mass of the main halo.
-However, the SMHM relation appears to be consistent between the two runs.
-As in previous works \citep[e.g.,][]{Garrison-Kimmel2017, Munshi2017}, we find increasing scatter at lower masses, extending all the way to the UFD regime.
-Nonetheless, above M$_{\rm peak} \sim 10^{10}$ M$_{\odot}$ our results appear to be consistent with the results of \citet{Read2017}.
-At lower masses, we largely overlap with the results of \citet{Nadler2020}.
-In the left-hand panel, satellite galaxies exhibit the largest scatter, where tidal interactions with the main halo can lead to preferential mass loss of the dark matter content of halos.
+In the left-hand panel, satellite galaxies exhibit the largest scatter, where tidal interactions with the main halo can lead to preferential mass loss of the dark matter content of halos and drive significant changes in the ratio of stellar mass and halo mass \citep[e.g.][]{Jackson2020}.
 When using the peak halo mass, the scatter is greatly reduced, though it still increases at low masses.
 For an in-depth analysis of scatter and more regarding the SMHM relation, we refer the reader to Munshi~et~al.~(in-prep), which will update the results of \citet{Munshi2017} using the larger Marvel $+$ DC Justice League sample.

 We note here that a large fraction of galaxies presently in the field have passed within the virial radius of the Milky Way previously.
 In Figure~\ref{fig:backsplash} we show that in the region just beyond the virial radius, these so-called ``backsplash'' galaxies are the majority of galaxies (as opposed to those that have never had an infall), consistent with previous results \citep[e.g.,][]{Teyssier2012, Buck2019}.
 Over half of all present-day field galaxies in our sample have had at least one infall within the virial radius of the Milky Way.
 As we show later in this work, these passages through the Milky Way halo can substantially alter the galaxies' kinematic and structural properties.